Wayne Clarke (footballer): Manchester City

 Clarke was unable to claim a regular place in the Manchester City side.
 While at Maine Road he was loaned to Shrewsbury Town, where he scored six goals in seven games, then to Stoke City (three goals in nine matches), and then back to Wolves, where he was viewed as a potential partner for Steve Bull.
 However his first appearance for the club lasted just 20 minutes before he punctured a lung, returned to Manchester City, and on his return to fitness was not allowed out on loan again.

-Clarke recalls a particular incident playing for Manchester City with fondness involving Nigel Clough who was a family friend and had tried to sign Clarke as a schoolboy, then as a England youth.
+Clarke recalls a particular incident playing for Manchester City with fondness involving Brian Clough who was a family friend and had tried to sign Clarke as a schoolboy, then as an England youth.

 "Some years later, I went on as a half-time substitute for Manchester City at the City Ground and felt a sharp nudge in the back as I was making my way down the tunnel.
-It came with an unmistakable voice: ‘Young man, you’d have been a better player if you had come and signed for me.’
+It came with an unmistakable voice: Young man, you'd have been a better player if you had come and signed for me.
 I smiled, made my way on to the pitch and, mid-way through the half, scored with a diving header to clinch victory.
-I turned towards the dug-outs and there was Cloughie giving me his distinctive thumbs-up as if to say ‘great goal, son.'”
+I turned towards the dug-outs and there was Cloughie giving me his distinctive thumbs-up as if to say 'great goal, son.'"